basejump/grails-executor/README.md

 --------

 This grails plugin incorporates the java concurrency Executor Framework into a plugin so your grails app can take advantage of asynchronous (background thread / concurrent) processing.
 The main need for this as opposed to just using an [ExecutorService][] from [Executors][] is that we need to wrap the calls so there is a Hibernate or other Data provider session bound to the thread.
-This uses the following pattern to wrap runnables/Closures so they get a session for whatever Gorm you are using.
-Hibernate being the defualt but this is also tested with Mongo (no heavily)  See the info on the [PersistenceContextInterceptor][] spring bean for more info
+This uses the following pattern to wrap Runnable/Closures so they get a session for whatever Gorm you are using.
+Hibernate being the default but this is also tested with Mongo (no heavily)  See the info on the [PersistenceContextInterceptor][] grails bean for more info

 	//injected spring bean
 	PersistenceContextInterceptor persistenceInterceptor